wavemotion-dave/A7800DS/README.md

 - Lightgun is not supported.
 - Paddles are not supported.
 - PAL is not supported - use NTSC instead.
-- Artifacting is not supported which means Tower Toppler is unplayable.
 - Souper mapper (Ricky & Vicky) is not supported.
 - Keystone Koppers and ARTI have slight sound issues as Pokey emulation is not perfect.
-- Games greater than 1MB (1024K + 128b header) are not supported.
 - Only one Pokey is supported at 4000h, 800h or 450h (no Dual Pokey).
 - XM is not supported (beyond HSC and Pokey).